theMethodolojeeOrg/Axon/Docs/11192025_NewBackendToolMethods.md

 *   **No Memories Created:**
     *   Check if `saveMemories` option is enabled in the request.
-    *   Ensure the AI actually found something worth saving (it won't save every message).
+    *   Ensure Axon actually found something worth saving (it won't save every message).
     *   Check logs for validation errors (e.g., content too short, invalid type).

 *   **Invalid Type Errors:**
     *   The system enforces strict types.
-If the AI tries to use "fact" or "insight" (old types), the validation will fail and log a warning.
+If Axon tries to use "fact" or "insight" (old types), the validation will fail and log a warning.
 The system prompt instructions are designed to prevent this.

 ---